-Included in accounts payable and accrued liabilities is 5,913 (2015 - 3,467; 2014 - 8,064) owed to key management personnel and 17,559 (2015 - 24,329; 2014 - 29,612) to other related parties for fees and services.
+Included in accounts payable and accrued liabilities at December 31, 2017 is \$7,177 (2016 - \$5,913; 2015 - \$3,467) owed to key management personnel and \$23,568 (2016 - \$17,559; 2015 - \$24,329) to other related parties.

-Other than as disclosed above, there have been no transactions since 12/31/2016, or proposed transactions, which have materially affected or will materially affect the Company in which any director, executive officer, or beneficial holder of more than 5% of the outstanding common shares, or any of their respective relatives, spouses, associates or affiliates has had or will have any direct or material indirect interest.
+Other than as disclosed above, there have been no transactions since December 31, 2017, or proposed transactions, which have materially affected or will materially affect the Company in which any director, executive officer, or beneficial holder of more than 5% of the outstanding common shares, or any of their respective relatives, spouses, associates or affiliates has had or will have any direct or material indirect interest.
 Management believes the transactions referenced above were on terms at least as favorable to the Company as the Company could have obtained from unaffiliated parties.